pympk/Use-GitHub-and-Git-in-VScode/README.md

     - "M" Indicates that this file existed previously and has been modified
     - "U" Indicates that this file is untracked
+    - "D" Indicates that this file has been deleted

 - Under **Staged Changes**, to the right of the file name are **"M"** or **"A"**:
   - "M" Indicates that this file existed previously and has been modified